National Association of Graduate-Professional Students: Governance

-Conferences and Events
+Conferences and events

 The NAGPS hosts conferences and summits each year.
 The National Conference is the Association's flagship event.
 The National Conference is where the association's elections are held, and where their advocacy and legislative platforms are decided.
 The National Conference consists of presentations, guest speakers, entertainment, and networking opportunities.

 In March and September, the NAGPS hosts its Spring and Fall Advocacy Summits and Legislative Action Days.
 The Advocacy Summit is a two day seminar, and Legislative Action Days are when attendees meet with policy makers on Capitol Hill.

 During the Summer, the NAGPS hosts its Leadership Summit.
 The Leadership Summit is designed to train newly elected leaders to best serve their constituents at their home universities.
 Additionally, each of the five regional boards hosts a regional conference.
 Like the National Conference, this is where the regional membership gathers to decide on regional business.

-Legislative and Advocacy Platforms
+Legislative and advocacy platforms

-The NAGPS advocates for higher education policy issues.
+Organizing its issue focus areas in workplace, campus, and international concerns, NAGPS advocates for higher education policy issues.
 These include open access for federally funded research, higher education funding, the reunification of student loan interest rates, international student visa reform, and policies aimed at deterring sexual assault on college campuses.

 Advocacy campaigns established by the NAGPS include Fall and Spring Legislative Action Days, national Call Congress Campaigns, the Grads Have Debt 2 campaign, and campaigns advocating for the domestic renewal of international student F1 visas.